mayuripandey/tracker-app/README.md

-its a tracker app to track daily expenses.
+its a tracker app to track daily expenses in real time.

 # Getting Started with Create React App